-- Providing taxpayers with information through a variety of user-friendly products (e.g., in the form of guides, brochures, fact sheets, forms, web pages, frequently asked questions, practice notes, rulings and other written information, media articles, and oral information) and public education programs (e.g., outreach programs for people starting or running a business and first-time employers, and course material for teaching school students about taxes). - Customizing information to meet the specific needs of particular taxpayer segments, such as small traders who cannot afford the services of tax intermediaries, and disadvantaged groups in society (e.g., citizens with literacy or language difficulties).
+- Providing taxpayers with information through a variety of user-friendly products (e.g., in the form of guides, brochures, fact sheets, forms, web pages, frequently asked questions, practice notes, rulings and other written information, media articles, and oral information) and public education programs (e.g., outreach programs for people starting or running a business, and first-time employers, and course material for teaching school students about taxes). - Customizing information to meet the specific needs of particular taxpayer segments, such as small traders who cannot afford the services of tax intermediaries, and disadvantaged groups in society (e.g., citizens with literacy or language difficulties). - Delivering cost effective services through means convenient to taxpayers.
+Traditional service delivery methods-such as walk-in enquiry centers, telephone, and letters are giving way to e-products and eservices.
+Tax administrations are increasingly adopting service delivery channel strategies aimed at eliminating or at least shifting taxpayer service demand from costly to more cost-efficient service channels.
+Self-service via the Internet is considerably cheaper and easier to support than in-person and telephone enquiries.